992. Cities and roads

 g = [[int(j) for j in input().split()] for i in range(n)]

-Compute the sum of numbers s in the adjacency matrix.
-Since the graph is undirected, the sum s is equal to twice the number of edges.
+Compute the sum of the numbers s in the adjacency matrix.
+Since the graph is undirected, this sum s is equal to twice the number of edges.

 s = 0